 Lab experiments: Lab experiments can be done in 110 O'Brien Hall at any time.
 The building is unlocked Monday-Friday 8am-6pm.
 The door code to room 110 is 233100.
 Please do not share it with anyone outside CE100.
-You will work on experiments with a 3-person experiment team chosen by you.
+Each experiment will be set up and available for approximately 2 weeks; doing them as early as possible will help you learn.
+You will work on experiments with a 3-person experiment team.
 Your team will submit a single laboratory report, and every member of the team will receive the same grade.
 Laboratory reports must be handed in according to the same rules as homework assignments.